Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

+{% hint style="tip" %}
+We encourage you to have completed both the [Solana 101 pathway](https://learn.figment.io/protocols/solana) and [Build a Solana Wallet](https://learn.figment.io/pathways/solana-wallet) before continuing.
+A working knowledge of [React hooks](https://reactjs.org/docs/hooks-intro.html) and [TypeScript/JavaScript](https://www.typescriptlang.org/) is also recommended.
+{% endhint %}

 # 🧐 What is Pyth, anyway?

 [Pyth](https://pyth.network) is a protocol which allows publishers to include their price data for various asset pairs or _products_ on the [Solana](https://solana.com) blockchain.
 There are two concerned parties interacting with the Pyth protocol: